Ayana Taketatsu

 Ayana Taketatsu (竹達 彩奈, Taketatsu Ayana) is a Japanese voice actress and singer.

 Biography

-She attended Nihon Narration Engi Kenkyujo, a voice actor training school before becoming affiliated with then management company.
-She is now affiliated with Link Plan.
+She attended Nihon Narration Engi Kenkyujo, a voice actor training school before becoming affiliated there.
+She became affiliated with Link Plan.
 Due to her sharp vocal tones, she often voices tsundere characters (although she has voiced other mysterious or flirtatious characters).
 Taketatsu formed a singing unit Petit Milady alongside Aoi Yūki in 2013.
 Taketatsu left the talent agency Assemble Heart for the agency Link Plan on January 1, 2017.

+Following the closure of Link Plan on 31 March 2025, Taketatsu became affiliated with Ancheri.

+Personal life

-On her 30th birthday, she announced on Twitter that she married Yuki Kaji.
-On June 30, 2022, she and Kaji announced that they were expecting their first child together.
-On November 3, 2022, the couple announced that Taketatsu gave birth to their first child.
+On her 30th birthday, she announced on Twitter that she married fellow voice actor Yuki Kaji.

+On June 30, 2022, Taketatsu and Kaji announced that they were expecting their first child together.
+On November 3, 2022, she announced the birth of her daughter.